datacommonsorg/api-r/README.md

 **We recommend starting with the [Demo Notebook](demo-notebook.Rmd) for an introduction to Data Commons graph, vocabulary, and data model.**
+If you did not clone this repo, feel free to download the [raw Rmd file](https://raw.githubusercontent.com/datacommonsorg/api-r/master/demo-notebook.Rmd) for running.
+Please note the license at the top of the raw file.

 ### Summary of Functions